Mariano Gálvez: As chief of state of Guatemala

-Among his major errors was a contract made with Michael Bennett -commercial partner of Francisco Morazán in the fine wood business- on 6 August 1834; the contract provided that the territories of Izabal, las Verapaces, Petén and Belize would be colonized within twenty years, but this proved impossible, plus made people irritated by having to deal with "heretics".
+Among his major errors was a contract made with Marshall Bennett—commercial partner of Francisco Morazán in the fine wood business—on 6 August 1834; the contract provided that the territories of Izabal, las Verapaces, Petén and Belize would be colonized within twenty years, but this proved impossible, plus made people irritated by having to deal with "heretics".
 In February 1835 Gálvez was reelected far a second term, during which the Asiatic cholera afflicted the country.
 The secular clergy that was still in the country, persuaded the uneducated people of the interior that the disease was caused by the poisoning of the springs by order of the government and turned the complaints against Gálvez into a religious war.
 Peasant revolts began in 1837, and under chants of "Hurray for the true religion!" and "Down with the heretics!" started growing and spreading.
 Gálvez asked the National Assembly to transfer the capital of the Federation from Guatemala City to San Salvador.

 His major opponents were Colonel Manuel Montúfar and Juan de Dios Mayorga.
 José Francisco Barrundia and Pedro Molina, who had been his friends, came to oppose him in the later years of his government after he violently tried to repress the peasant revolt using a scorched earth approach against rural communities.

 In 1838, Antigua Guatemala, Chiquimula and Salamá withdrew recognition of his government, and in February of that year Rafael Carrera's revolutionary forces entered Guatemala City asking for the cathedral to be opened to restore order in the catholic communities, obliging Gálvez to relinquish power.
 Gálvez remained in the city after he lost power.

 Death

 Gálvez died on March 29, 1862, in Mexico and was buried in the Cemetery of San Fernando.
 In 1925 his remains were repatriated and today they rest in the old School of Law in Guatemala City.

-Universidad Mariano Gálvez de Guatemala, founded in 1966 in Guatemala City, is named after him. "he was a great man" said one of his great grandchildren.
+Universidad Mariano Gálvez de Guatemala, founded in 1966 in Guatemala City, is named after him.